 Marella Cruises, P&O Cruises and Princess Cruises

-Marella include quite a bit more than most cruise lines in their cruise fares.
-Marella are an ‘all inclusive’ cruise line which includes drinks and gratuities (tips).
+Marella includes quite a bit more than most cruise lines in their cruise fares.
+Marella are an ‘all-inclusive’ cruise line which includes drinks and gratuities (tips).
 To find out more about what Marella include, check out this post: Marella Cruises All Inclusive – What Does it Include?

 P&O now include gratuities (tips) in their cruise fare.
 Princess do not, these will automatically be added onto your onboard account during the cruise.

 To learn more about gratuities, including how they also affect drinks and spa treatments, check out this post so that you don’t have any nasty surprises on your cruise:

 Marella Cruises are a British cruise line who are popular with families and cruisers of all ages.
 Marella was formerly ‘Thomson’ before rebranding as Marella in 2017.

 Marella is one of my personal favourite cruise lines because Marella cruises are great value and include a lot.
 The entertainment onboard is also some of my favourites at sea and the foods great too!

 P&O are a British cruise line who focus on the family market.
 They often have cheap family deals and cruise primarily around Europe.

 The experience onboard is very British with lots of tea, Yorkshire puddings and UK plug sockets onboard!